 In these times of rapid change, there is a serious missional malaise gripping the Australian church.
 The evidence for this is the now well documented decline in the number of disciples being made across the denominational spectrum, and also a decline in the Church Attendance to Population ratio, i.e. the reduction of Gospel influence (The SALT index of Matthew 5:13) in society.
-It is this that has led to the concept of the ‘Unbounded Church’.
+More than that, surveys show that less than 20% of church memers are prepared to talk about their faith to others. what ‘Salt’ there is has lost its ‘Saltiness’, It is this chronic missional failure of the ‘Church’ that has led to the concept of the ‘Unbounded Church’.

-We live in a momentous time in western society, indeed a time such has never before been in human history, a time that can truly be described as unique.
-The characteristic that marks its uniqueness is rapid and constant ‘Change’.
+These times in western society are truly momentous, indeed a time such as this has never before been in human history, for which reason our times can truly be described as unique.
+The one characteristic that marks this uniqueness is rapid and constant ‘Change’.
 It is a time in which we are seeing the slow motion collapse of western civilization, a civilization shaped by a Christendom that is now but a distant echo.
-There has appeared a wormhole in the fabric of history that has sucked most of western society out of its Christendom universe into a mosaic of parallel universes where the church is not.
+There has appeared a wormhole in the fabric of history that has sucked most of western society out of its Christendom universe into a mosaic of parallel socio-spiritual universes ‘where the church is not’.

 In the context of the current and ongoing cultural meltdown, the idea that a church model that developed for the pastoral maintenance of existing Christian congregations, and that thrived in a Christianized European society, can continue to be the main vehicle for the equivalent of ‘Mission Africa’ would seem to be highly improbable to say the least.
-The decline in current attendance, youth involvement, number of conversions, and rising average congregational age statistics clearly confirms that improbability.
+The decades long decline in national census-measured Christian affiliation in the population; current attendance; youth involvement; number of conversions, and rising average congregational age statistics clearly confirms that improbability.

 “The significant problems we face can’t be solved